joshistoast/joshistoast/README.md

 </div>

-I'm Josh Corbett, front-end web developer, designer and software engineer for 4 years from the USA.
+I'm Josh Corbett, front-end web developer and designer for 4 years from the USA.

 #### 🔭 Currently working on:
 A new shopping experience for [Flag Nor Fail](https://flagnorfail.com)